How to Become a Millennial Millionaire, The Slow Way

 I am a great believer in Luck.
 The harder I work, the more of it I seem to have.Coleman Cox

 The millionaire status sounds like a lot of money when you have nothing to your name or even $100,000 to your name.
 You might look up to that level of wealth as being set for life.
 I think everybody has those thoughts when they are just starting out in their career and dreaming about what their future life will be like and maybe becoming wealthy someday.
 Images of Ferrari’s and Lamborghini’s floated through my mind when I was in college, especially because the city I lived in at the time had a lot of them driving around and I wanted one.

-How to Become a Millionaire The ‘Slow Way‘
+How to Become a Millionaire, The ‘Slow Way‘ Summary

 I took the old-fashioned way, mainly because I didn’t know any better and the internet wasn’t what it is today as it was when I was starting out.
 The only path I thought there was, was to go to college, get a marketable degree, roll that into a good job, save aggressively and invest and wealth would come.
-It kind of worked out like that over ten years after finishing school, but to get here in my mid thirties I lived in tiny, cramped apartments, kept my cheap college car, didn’t really buy much along the way and changed jobs and cities multiple times to score higher compensation.
+It kind of worked out like that over ten years after finishing college, but to get there I lived in tiny, cramped apartments, kept my cheap college car, didn’t really buy much along the way and changed jobs and cities multiple times to score higher compensation.

 The most common way to become a millionaire is through real estate investing, but this also takes a long time unless you take extra risk with aggressive leverage.
 I have never owned rental properties, but it has worked out for millions of people.
 I primarily use passive income investments.

-But before you can even invest, you need to have primary income coming in and that starts with a job, which leads to the fork in the road.
+But before you can even invest money, you need to have primary income coming in and that starts with a job, which leads to the fork in the road.

 Maybe, maybe not.
 I’m sure we’ve all seen the statistics on the salary comparisons between college graduates and high school graduates, but you aren’t going to become a millionaire in 5 years working for other people.
 You can become a millionaire in 5 years if you invoke the 21st century power of the internet and work for yourself (but no guarantees).

-Unfortunately this causes them to waste 4 years, and possibly load up on debt while doing it.
+Unfortunately this bad advice causes them to waste 4 years, and possibly load up on debt while doing it.

 I’ve met plenty of people who didn’t go to college and did very well for themselves.
 Millionaires existed long before college was the norm.
 Of course these cases are anecdotal, but I want to mention that both my brothers never went to college and one of them makes as much as me and the other earned a six figure income before selling his successful business.